"I only tell you this one time. Don't fuck me, Tony. Don't you

 - Breaking Bad features the Mexican Salamanca cartel.
 The New Mexico branch is initially headed by Tuco Salamanca; his cousins Leonel and Marco run the main operation; all three were raised by their uncle, Don Hector.
 Unlike most other fictional Cartels, their primary business is crystal meth.
 Their relationship with Gus Fring (and therefore Walter White) is...complicated.

 - The Cartel (usually either Colombian or Mexican) has made many appearances in various shows in the Law & Order franchise, usually portrayed as being untouchable due to their ruthless and violent nature.
-Any episode showcasing The Cartel has a high probability of ending with all witnesses either dead or too scared to testify, thus allowing the Smug Snake defendant to walk free.
-In one instance, on the Law & Order: SVU episode "Loss", this resulted in the show's ADA being forced to fake her own death and enter Witness Protection to avoid a contract on her life.
+Any episode showcasing The Cartel has a high probability of ending with all witnesses either dead or too scared to testify (which is Truth in Television, as most papers in Mexico are too scared to publish any stories speaking negatively towards the Zetas; hence why Reporters Without Borders don't consider their press truly free, even though they legally have the right to print what they want), thus allowing the Smug Snake defendant to walk free.
+In one instance, on the Law & Order: SVU episode "Loss", this resulted in the show's ADA being forced to fake her own death and enter witness protection to avoid a contract on her life.

 - On Caprica, the Ha'la'tha is a bizarre merging of this with the more Italian-oriented Mafia as well as, of all things, Ancient Greek culture.

 - The characters in Entourage at one point work on a biopic of Pablo Escobar titled "Medellin".

 - Season 3 of 24 prominently featured one run by Ramon and Hector Salazar, the main antagonists of the season's first half.
 As well as the usual drug smuggling, they're trying to diversify by planning to obtain a deadly virus..